jbamford/stock_surface/readme.md

 __settings.py__

-Holds the settings for the backtesting
+Holds the settings for the back testing

 __support_vector.py___